pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/js/JS Advanced Concepts/20_Closures.md

 ##### Example 3 (Closures with IIFE)

 - IIFE (Immediately Invoked Function Expression)
-- If you don't invoke the privateCounter then it only logs as initial value : 0 (because it is immediately invoked function expression)
+- If you don't invoke the **privateCounter** then it only logs as initial value : 0 (because it is immediately invoked function expression)
-- If you log the privateCounter() then it will start printing the inner funciton
+- If you log the **privateCounter**() then it will start printing the inner function

 ```js
 const privateCounter = (() => {